Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are fairly specific to historical events, mentioning collective memory, shaping future generations, and scholarly analysis.
-They avoid using the term 'historical event' directly.
-A slightly more distinct angle could be explored.
+The informed samples are specific to historical events (e.g.,

 ✅ Strengths:
 - Generally specific and relate to correct answer